ricmoo/meeseeks-app/README.md

 **But I have to trust your CDN?**

 Yes, that's true.
-We highly recommend you host your own instnace on a domain you own for production.
+We highly recommend you host your own instance on a domain you own for production.
 See the answer to the previous question.

-That said, if you currently use *ipfs.io* or *ipfs.infura.io*, you are trusting their gateway, since the cntent is not being verified by the browser.
+That said, if you currently use *ipfs.io* or *ipfs.infura.io*, you are trusting their gateway, since the content is not being verified by the browser.

 **Sub-sub-domains?**